 All sunglasses sold in Australia must be tested and labelled according to the Australian/New Zealand standard AS/NZS 1067:2003 Sunglasses and Fashion Spectacles

 - Sunglasses that have an eye protection factor (EPF) of 10

 - If you wear prescription glasses consider adding a UV protective coating, attaching protective shades or wearing prescription sunglasses

 When to use sun protection

 The best way to know when you need to use sun protection is to use the UV Index.
 The UV Index is a simple measure of the UV radiation level at the Earth’s surface.
-It has been designed to help people to avoid overexposure to high levels of UV radiation.
 The values of the Index range from zero upward and the higher the Index value, the greater the potential for damage to the skin and eyes, and the less time it takes for harm to occur.

-You need to use sun protection when the UV Index is 3 or above, and when the UV Index reaches 8 or above you should take extra care and stay out of the sun if this is possible.
+You need to use sun protection when the UV Index is 3 or above.

 A daily UV forecast, including sun protection times, is available for over 600 Australian locations at the Bureau of Meteorology website or here at www.myUV.com.au.
 Make sure you choose the forecast for your area.